|

 The park is also home to a variety of wildlife such as parakeets who live among the trees and other colourful birds (peacock sightings aren’t uncommon in the Kyoto Gardens!).

-My personal recommendation is to come with a few picnic bits and eat along the Dutch Gardens while taking in the view.
 But I’ve also got a full guide for the best things to do in Holland Park to enjoy the green space to the fullest.

 11. And Kensington Gardens

-One of the best-known features of Kensington Gardens is the Albert Memorial, located in the centre of The Broad Walk.
-Dedicated to Prince Albert – husband to Queen Victoria, along with The Long Water, a serene lake stretches along the north side of the gardens offering some incredible views across Hyde Park towards Marble Arch.
+One of the best-known features of Kensington Gardens is the Albert Memorial, located in the centre of The Broad Walk — a dedication to Prince Albert from his late wife Queen Victoria.

 12. Get Contemporary at the Design Museum